 You can check recycling centre waiting times here.

-To view the new procedure for when you are allowed to use the Household waste recycling centres, what you will have to do when you are there, and what you are allowed to dispose of, please visit Derbyshire County Council website - Household waste recycling centres.
+To view the new procedure for when you are allowed to use the Household waste recycling centres, what you will have to do when you are there, please visit Derbyshire County Council website - Household waste recycling centres.

 Bulky waste disposal